 Go to the emergency room or call the local emergency number (such as 911) if you have:

 Children and adults should avoid contact with anyone who has encephalitis.

 Controlling mosquitoes (a mosquito bite can transmit some viruses) may reduce the chance of some infections that can lead to encephalitis.

 Children and adults should get routine vaccinations for viruses that can cause encephalitis.
 People should receive specific vaccines if they are traveling to places such as parts of Asia, where Japanese encephalitis is found.

 Vaccinate animals to prevent encephalitis caused by the rabies virus.

-Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.